De Sitter–Schwarzschild metric: Horizon properties

 The de Sitter space is the simplest solution of Einstein's equation with a positive cosmological constant.
 It is spherically symmetric and it has a cosmological horizon surrounding any observer, and describes an inflating universe.
-The Schwarzschild solution is the simplest spherically symmetric solution of the Einstein equations with zero cosmological constant, and it describes a black hole event horizon in otherwise empty space.
-The de Sitter–Schwarzschild space-time is a combination of the two, and describes a black hole horizon spherically centered in an otherwise de Sitter universe.
-An observer which hasn't fallen into the black hole, and which can still see the black hole despite the inflation, is sandwiched between the two horizons.
+The Schwarzschild solution is the simplest nontrivial spherically symmetric solution of the Einstein equations with zero cosmological constant, and it describes a black hole event horizon in otherwise empty space.
+The de Sitter–Schwarzschild spacetime is a combination of the two, and describes a black hole horizon spherically centered in an otherwise de Sitter universe.
+An observer who hasn't fallen into the black hole, and who can still see the black hole despite the inflation is sandwiched between the two horizons.

-One natural question to ask is whether the two horizons are different kinds of objects or whether they are fundamentally the same.
-Classically the two types of horizon look different.
-A black hole horizon is a future horizon, things can go in, but don't come out.
-The cosmological horizon in a Big Bang type cosmology is a past horizon, things come out, but nothing goes in.

-But in a semi-classical treatment, the de Sitter cosmological horizon can be thought of as absorbing or emitting depending on the point of view.
+In a semi-classical treatment, the de Sitter cosmological horizon can be thought of as absorbing or emitting depending on the point of view.
 Similarly, for a black hole that has been around for a long time, the horizon can be thought of as emitting or absorbing depending on whether you take the point of view of infalling matter or outgoing Hawking radiation.
 Hawking argued based on thermodynamics that the past horizon of a white hole is in fact physically the same as the future horizon of a black hole, so that past and future horizons are physically identical.
-This was elaborated by Susskind into black hole complementarity, which states that any interior parts of a black hole solution, in either the past and future horizon interpretation, can be holographically related by a unitary change of basis to the quantum mechanical description of the horizon itself.
+This was elaborated by Leonard Susskind into black hole complementarity, which states that any interior parts of a black hole solution, in either the past and future horizon interpretation, can be holographically related by a unitary change of basis to the quantum mechanical description of the horizon itself.

-The Nariai solution is the limit of the largest black hole in a space which is de Sitter at large distances, it has two horizons, the cosmological de Sitter horizon and a Schwarzschild black hole horizon.
-For small mass black holes, the two are very different--- there is a singularity at the center of the black hole, and there is no singularity past the cosmological horizon.
+The Nariai solution is the limit of the largest black hole in a space that is de Sitter at large distances.
+It has two horizons, the cosmological de Sitter horizon and a Schwarzschild black hole horizon.
+For small mass black holes, the two are very different — there is a singularity at the center of the black hole, and there is no singularity past the cosmological horizon.
 But the Nariai limit considers making the black hole bigger and bigger, until its event horizon has the same area as the cosmological de Sitter horizon.
-At this point, the space-time becomes regular, the black hole singularity runs off to infinity, and the two horizons are related by a space-time symmetry.
+At this point, the spacetime becomes regular, the black hole singularity runs off to infinity, and the two horizons are related by a spacetime symmetry.